mattflaps/FLSUN-SR-Mods/README.md

 # FLSUN-SR-Mods
-FLSUN SuperRacer upgraded with a Revo hotted and CanBus
+FLSUN SuperRacer upgraded with a Revo hotend and CanBus